ZubairIsmail05/cs1302-phased-list2/README.md

 This should create a directory called `cs1302-phased-list2` in your present working directory that contains a clone of the project's respository.
-Take a look around.
+We recommend copying the code from your phase 1 directory (`cs1302-phased-list`) into this newly created directory.

 If any updates to the project files are announced by your instructor, you can merge those changes into your copy by changing into your project's directory